 What is Holi?

-Holi is one of the major festivals of India and is celebrated on different dates every year.
-This great Indian festival is observed at the end of the winters in the month of March after the full Moon.
-A day before Holi a large bonfire is lit that helps in burning out the evil spirits and that whole process is called as Holika Dahan.
+Holi is one of India’s largest festivals, and is celebrated annually on various dates.
+This wonderful Indian festival is celebrated in the month of March following the full Moon at the end of winters.
+A day before Holi a large bonfire is lit which helps to burn out the evil spirits and is called as Holika Dahan the whole process.

 Holi Celebration Date 2020

 Holi: 10th March 2020